QFNN-FFD: Quantum Federated Neural Network for Financial Fraud Detection: Results and Discussion

 The datasets used in the compared studies have been carefully selected using the same attributes as those employed to train our QFNN-FFD, transaction volume, diversity in the variation of values for transactions and merchant categories, and the incidence rates of fraud cases.
 These are the main selection criteria that ensure uniformity in the level of complexity of datasets and applicability to the particular challenges of financial fraud detection.
 This careful selection ensures that our comparative analysis is appropriately contextualized and reflects real-world transactional environments and their complexities.

+Our purpose is not to compare classical versus quantum methods but specifically to evaluate the performance of our framework against existing QML frameworks for fraud detection.
 Compared to the results in Table \ref{tab}, our QFNN-FFD outperforms other QML models applied to similar datasets, achieving superior performance metrics.
 These metrics include precision, recall, F1-score, and accuracy, where QFNN-FFD demonstrates comprehensive superiority across all fronts.
 This performance is a testament to the model's efficacy and highlights its ability to effectively integrate complex quantum computations within an FL framework.
 Unlike the existing models \cite{ref1, ref2, kyriienko2022unsupervised}, which focus solely on performance, QFNN-FFD additionally integrates a privacy-preserving FL approach.
 This ensures high detection accuracy of 95\% and enhanced data privacy, establishing QFNN-FFD as a leading solution for secure and efficient fraud detection in fintech.